Aayushi-das/todolist/README.md

 # todolist
-A simple to-do-list website to keep a track on everyday 's work and when completed the satisfaction of checking it off
+A simple to-do-list website to keep a track on everyday 's work and when completed the satisfaction of checking it off using HTML,CSS,JAVASCRIPT.